huachaohuang/awesome-dbdev/README.md

   This paper introduces a protocol for asynchronous schema changes in distributed databases.
-The protocol executes a schema change in intermediate states and ensures that the transitions between these states are *consistency preserving*.
+The protocol executes a schema change in intermediate states and ensures that the transitions between these states are consistency preserving.

 ### Posts